moggieuk/Happy-Hare/README.md

 log_visual: 1               # 1 to log a fun visual representation of MMU state showing filament position, 0 disable
 ```

 The logfile will be placed in the same directory as other log files and is called `mmu.log`.
 It will rotate and keep the last 5 versions (just like klipper).
 The default log level for mmu.log is "3" but can be set by adding `logfile_level` in you `mmu_parameters.cfg`.
 With this available my suggestion is to reset the console logging level `log_level: 1` for an uncluttered experience knowing that you can always access `mmu.log` for debugging at a later time.
-Oh, and if you don't want the logfile, no problem, just set `logfile_level: -1`
+Oh, and if you don't want the logfile, no problem, just set `logfile_level: -1` (anything on the console will end up in klipper.log anyway)

 </details>